 - In Israel there are several stories of parents and families of soldiers missing in action who refused to give up hope until they were given absolute proof of the death of their child.
 These parents did everything in their power to influence governments and other agencies to bring back their children, or at least bring proof of their death, and bring back their bodies.
 Never giving up hope can achieve very powerful and meaningful results.

 - The message of this story is the impressive emotional connection that Jews have to their history.
 So much so that these Jews still mourned the destruction of their Temple 1700 years ago as if it had just happened.
 Their refusal to be consoled over the centuries that had passed impressed Napoleon so much that he was convinced they would merit as a nation to see Jerusalem restored to them.

 - If Jews over the centuries had given up their hope of returning as a sovereign nation to their land and moved on with their national life, then it is hard to see how the re-emergence of the Jewish national movement in the late 19th century that ultimately led to the establishment of the State of Israel would have happened.
 In fact, some historians believe that this unbreakable hope and will is one factor that ensured the existence of the Jewish people in exile for so many generations, as opposed to the narratives of so many other conquered ancient nations who assimilated into host societies and no longer exist.

 From the Thought of Rabbi Sacks

-- In his book Future Tense (p.231-241),Rabbi Sacks identifies 4 features of Jewish faith that distinguish Jews and Jewish thought, and encouraged them to always believe that the future can be better than the present:
+- In his book Future Tense (pp. 231-241),Rabbi Sacks identifies 4 features of Jewish faith that distinguish Jews and Jewish thought, and encourage them to always believe that the future can be better than the present:

 b.
 A Jewish sense of time is a radical break with the ancient concept of time, which was merely cyclical.
 In Judaism, “Human life is an arena of transformation”.